giumonros/Measured-vs-simulated-PV/README.md

 pip install -r requirements.txt
 ```

-## Extracting simulated PV power production data
+## Set-up and run the scripts

-1- In VS code, open the "Measured-vs-simulated-PV" folder (File > Open Folder) and click on the ``FileToRun.py`` python file in the main folder
+1- In VS code, open the "Measured-vs-simulated-PV" folder (File > Open Folder) and click on the ``FileToRun.py`` python file

 2- Fill up the "User defined" informations:
 - Location: the name should match with one of the location in the ``Measured PV data`` folder
 - Years: by default all the years available in the ``Measured PV data`` for a specific location will be used.
-To select a specific year write i.e. "2019"
+To select a specific year write i.e. "2019" (the year must exist in the measured data)
 - H2_end_user_min_load: for the H2 techno-economic assessment, define the flexibility of the hydrogen end-user choosing its minimal load between 0 and 1
 - Solver: selected solver for the H2 techno-economic assessment, HiGHS is free but Gurobi need to be installed on your machine with a valid license.
 To use others solvers, modify the ``3-H2_Technoceco_assessment-py`` script [(help)](https://coin-or.github.io/pulp/guides/how_to_configure_solvers.html)
 - Renewablesninja_token: follow step 3

 3- To generate profiles with [Renewables.ninja](https://www.renewables.ninja/), you have to set up a Renewable Ninja API token:
 - Visit Renewables.ninja's [registration page](https://www.renewables.ninja/register) and create an account
-- Once logged in go to your profile page(https://www.renewables.ninja/profile) to generate your API token
+- Once logged in go to your [profile page](https://www.renewables.ninja/profile) to generate your API token
 - Copy your API token
 - In the code, paste your token in front of the rn_token variable: ``rn_token = 'your_token_here'``